Larry Collmus: Commentary career

 Collmus got his start by calling his first race at Bowie Race Track in 1985 at the age of 18.
 In 1985 and 1986, he served as the assistant announcer at Laurel Park, Pimlico, Bowie and Timonium Racetrack in his native Maryland.
 In 1987 he became the youngest announcer in the country after being named to call the races at Birmingham Turf Club in Alabama.
 After Birmingham, Collmus moved to California and became the announcer at Golden Gate Fields in the San Francisco area, a position he held until 1991 when he moved to take over announcing duties at Suffolk Downs in East Boston, Massachusetts.

 Collmus' move to a major summer racing circuit occurred in 1994 when he became the announcer at Monmouth Park, host of the 2007 Breeders' Cup.
 After spending two years as the winter announcer at Aqueduct, he became the full-time announcer at Gulfstream Park in 2007.
 In 2011 he succeeded Tom Durkin as the voice of the Triple Crown and Breeders' Cup broadcasts on NBC Sports.

-He was named track announcer at Churchill Downs beginning with the 2014 racing season.
+Collmus was named track announcer at Churchill Downs in the 2014 racing season.
 Notably, he called the races from November 19–23, 2008 as one of five potential announcers to replace Luke Kruytbosch.
+In 2015, Travis Stone took on regular race calling duties at Churchill Downs, although Collmus continues to call the Kentucky Derby for NBC as part of his Triple Crown duties.

-On August 13, 2014, Collmus was announced to once again succeed Tom Durkin, this time as the voice of the New York Racing Association (NYRA).
+On August 13, 2014, Collmus was announced to once again succeed Tom Durkin, this time as the voice of the New York Racing Association.
 He began calling the races at Aqueduct, Belmont Park and Saratoga Race Course in April 2015 as part of a five-year contract.
-He departed NYRA after his contract expired.
+He departed NYRA after his contract expired in 2020.

 Collmus called races at Del Mar in 2020 as regular track announcer Trevor Denman did not attend due to the COVID-19 pandemic.
 Denman returned in 2021.

+In March 2023, it was announced that Collmus would call the 2023 Dubai World Cup Night at Meydan Racecourse, replacing the regular Emirates Racing Authority caller Alistair Cohen.
+Cohen stated that the deal to hire Collmus was done behind his back and in response he terminated his ERA contract with immediate effect and returned to his native South Africa.

+On July 19, 2023, Dennis Drazin, Chairman and CEO of Darby Development LLC bestowed upon Collmus, a 20-year Monmouth Park Racetrack announcer, the 2023 Bill Handleman Award for his work on 2023 $1 million Haskell Stakes (Grade 1).

+On March 6, 2025, it was announced that Collmus would take over as the permanent track caller for Del Mar Thoroughbred Club.
+This announcement came after long time caller Trevor Denman announced his retirement after 22 years.
+Collmus previous called for Denman during the COVID-19 Pandemic at the track.